Offsetdata/OD-Docs/chrome-extension/usage.md

 #### Bottom Menu

-The bottom menu of the OffsetData Chrome Extension provides additional options and links for enhanced navigation:
+The bottom menu of the Offsetdata Chrome Extension provides additional options and links for enhanced navigation:

-* **OffsetData.com Homepage**: Clicking on the icon or button associated with the OffsetData.com homepage will redirect you to the official website of OffsetData.
+* **Offsetdata.com Homepage**: Clicking on the icon or button associated with the Offsetdata.com homepage will redirect you to the official website of Offsetdata.
-* **API Documentation**: The bottom menu may include a button to access the API documentation related to the OffsetData Chrome Extension.
+* **API Documentation**: The bottom menu may include a button to access the API documentation related to the Offsetdata Chrome Extension.
 Click on this button to explore the available API documentation.
-* **OffsetData Official Twitter Account**: By clicking on the icon or button associated with the official Twitter account of OffsetData, you can visit and follow the latest updates and news.
+* **Offsetdata Official Twitter Account**: By clicking on the icon or button associated with the official Twitter account of Offsetdata, you can visit and follow the latest updates and news.

-Please note that the appearance and specific options in the bottom menu may vary based on the implementation and version of the OffsetData Chrome Extension.
+Please note that the appearance and specific options in the bottom menu may vary based on the implementation and version of the Offsetdata Chrome Extension.

 ### Support and Feedback

-For any issues, questions, or feedback regarding the OffsetData Chrome Extension, please contact our support team at [support@offsetdata.com](mailto:support@offsetdata.com).
+For any issues, questions, or feedback regarding the Offsetdata Chrome Extension, please contact our support team at [support@offsetdata.com](mailto:support@offsetdata.com).
 We value your input and will be happy to assist you with any inquiries.